Abby Slutsky has a M.Ed., and has substitute taught and tutored for more than 12 years.

 7. Are you familiar with my district's standards for teaching?

 Most public schools align their curriculums with state standards.
 It is essential that the tutor is familiar with the content that your school is teaching so that he can create lessons that support the curriculum.
-If your child will be learning from the tutor and virtually, it will be easy for the tutor to supplement the school curriculum.

 8. Will you bring any games or materials to enhance your lessons?

-Manipulatives, visual props, books and other materials can stimulate learning and enhance comprehension.
+Manipulatives, visual props, books, and other materials can stimulate learning and enhance comprehension.
 Ask the teacher to describe some materials they have used to promote learning.

 9. How will we handle canceled sessions?